scoleri-mr/quarto_s301841/README.md

 It's interesting to see that the minmax without randomness wins 18% of the games and loses 48%, randomness makes the player win twice the matches.
 In addition we can also see that the average turns is greater than 14 since we are using two players that are very close to optimal.

+# Collaboration
+The work contained in this folder has been discussed and developed in collaboration with:
+- Jonathan Damone (s301514)
+- Salvatore Licata (s295798)

 ## References
 1. [A flexible extended Quarto! implementation based on combinatorial analysis, Daniel Castro Silva and Vasco Vinhas, IADIS International Conference Gaming 2008](https://web.fe.up.pt/~niadr/PUBLICATIONS/2008/Gaming2008_DCS_VVM.pdf)